Iran's Khamenei says 'nothing wrong' with a nuclear deal with West | Law-Order

 Iran's Khamenei says 'nothing wrong' with a nuclear deal with West

-"There is nothing wrong with the agreement (with the West), but the infrastructure of our nuclear industry should not be touched," Ayatollah Ali Khamenei said, according to state media.
-In 2019, Iran began breaching the deal's terms in response to a U.S. withdrawal in 2018 under then-President Donald Trump.
+"There is nothing wrong with the agreement (with the West), but the infrastructure of our nuclear industry should not be touched," Khamenei said, according to state media.
+The 2015 agreement limited Iran’s uranium enrichment activity to make it harder for Tehran to develop nuclear arms, in return for lifting international sanctions.

 - Country: